mbottini/concept2haskell/writeup.md

 * Rest time wasn't added properly.

 * Times that should have been in tenths of a second were in seconds, and vice versa.
+I saw this from the big bold letters that said I'd rested for 20 minutes instead of 2.

-* Attributes were missing from various steps of the object, and I had to put them in.
+* Attributes were missing from various parts of the object, and I had to put them in.
+The validator let me know when this occurred.

 Because Concept2 provided this for me, I didn't do very much tooling for myself.